Blosc/bcolz/docs/defaults.rst

 * In your program: the changes will be temporary.
 For example::

-    bcolz.defaults.eval_out_flavor = "numpy"
+    bcolz.defaults.out_flavor = "numpy"

 * Manually modify the ``defaults.py`` module of the bcolz package: the changes will be persistent.
 For example, replace::

-    defaults.eval_out_flavor = "carray"
+    defaults.out_flavor = "bcolz"

   by::

-    defaults.eval_out_flavor = "numpy"
+    defaults.out_flavor = "numpy"

+Generally, only the former is needed.

 List of default values
 ======================

-.. py:attribute:: eval_out_flavor
+.. py:attribute:: out_flavor

-    The flavor for the output object in :py:func:`eval`.
-It can be 'carray' or 'numpy'.
-Default is 'carray'.
+    The flavor for the output object in :py:func:`eval` and others that call this indirectly.
+It can be 'bcolz' or 'numpy'.
+Default is 'bcolz'.

-.. py:attribute:: eval_vm
+.. py:attribute:: vm

     The virtual machine to be used in computations (via :py:func:`eval`).
 It can be 'python', 'numexpr' or 'dask'.
     Default is 'numexpr', if installed.
 If not, 'dask' is used, if installed.
-And if neither of these are installed, then the 'python' interpreter is used (via NumPy).
+And if neither of these are installed, then the 'python' interpreter is used (via numpy).

 .. py:attribute:: cparams
    :noindex:

     The defaults for parameters used in compression (dict).
-The default is {'clevel': 5, 'shuffle': True, 'cname': 'blosclz',
+The default is {'clevel': 5, 'shuffle': True, 'cname': 'lz4',
     quantize: 0}.

     See Also: